J-Afzal/Terminal-Games/README.md

 ## Development Setup

 For development a few extra tools are needed to check for linting issues locally.
-The `Test-CodeUsingAllLinting` function can be called to run all the linting found in the CI workflow and has an optional flag to install most linting dependencies ( assumes PowerShell is already installed):
+The `Test-CodeUsingAllLinting` function can be called to locally run all the linting steps in the CI workflow.

 ```ps1
 Import-Module ./modules/TerminalGames.psd1
 Test-CodeUsingAllLinting -Verbose
 ```

+The obvious dependencies are:

+- Git
+- CMake (>= v3.20)
+- C++ compiler of your choice

 ### PowerShell

-Install PowerShell to run the `Linters` module and the ScriptAnalyzer:
+Install PowerShell to run the `TerminalGames` module and the ScriptAnalyzer:

 ```ps1
 Import-Module ./modules/TerminalGames.psd1